Saturday, October 28, 2023

 The Pharaoh Robo-Tet is a fictional alien automaton from a black & white 1950s monster movie, but that doesn't make him any less dangerous.
 In a confrontation he relies heavily on cycling between Computed Cunning to generate bonuses to fuel his Superior Alien Technology reaction and his stunningly effective array of Sub-Atomic Curse Emitters for offense.
 If saddled with lasting penalties he'll generate new bonuses to clear them as efficiently as possible, preserving his Emergency Displacement ability for a final defensive measure.
 If defeated he usually self-destructs in a somewhat unconvincing special effect, but he might easily return in the future using another copy of his film.

 Robo-Tet will only have his upgrade if he comes from an exceptionally good print of Mechanical Mummy, possibly a fan re-master.
-In this form he gains a new passive means of hampering heroes, as well as more freedom to improvise with the script using unused footage.
+In this form he gains a new passive means of hampering heroes, as well as more freedom to improvise with the script employing unused footage.

 Design Notes